Sally Dibb-Holland - Head of Early Years

 Nicola Maher - IB Coordinator

 Nicola was educated at Royal Holloway, University of London, where she gained a BSc Hons in Biology.
 She then moved to Japan and taught English in Japanese schools for two years on the JET Programme before returning to the UK with a love of teaching, travelling and Japanese food.
 She went to Exeter University where she gained her PGCE in Secondary Science (Biology).
 Teaching in the UK was followed by moving overseas and setting up Science departments in two new schools in Dubai and China.
-Nicola joined Malvern College in August 2016 and became Head of Science but is now responsible for overseeing the IB Diploma Accreditation as the IBDP Coordinator.
+Nicola joined Malvern College in August 2016 and became Head of Science.
+She is now responsible for overseeing the IB Diploma Accreditation as the IBDP Coordinator.